gardenjs/gardenjs/README.md

 - Integration of external libraries within a project.
 - Multiple frameworks running in a single instance.
 - More flexible and extensive work with decorators and hooks.
+- Automatically generated parameters with a selection of controls.
 - Simply looks good :)

 ## Getting Started